Chile’s Marble Caves and Avoiding Hazardous Weather

 During our boat ride to the Marble Chapels, the lake is anything but calm.
 We were flying across with fresh, icy water splashing in our faces and there were at least 2 times that I thought I would fall out of the boat – and it was supposed to be the best time of the year to sail through the lake!
 Keep your hands and feet in the boat and get a good grip on the bench or side.

-Tip: Keep in mind that in the middle of Chile’s summer (December – February), the tide is higher which may mean you may not be able to walk into some areas as easily as you would during the months proir or after said months.
+Tip: Keep in mind that in the middle of Chile’s summer (December – February), the tide is higher which may mean you might not be able to walk into some areas as easily as you would during the months earlier or after said months.
 Where to stay: Hotels, hostels, cabañas and camping sites, B&Bs are all available.

-We stayed at Dreams Hotel in Coyhaique as part of a 3-day package deal found on Groupon.
-You can find similar packages with LAN airlines if you keep an eye out.
+We stayed at Dreams Hotel in Coyhaique.
 Dreams Hotel is part of a Chilean franchise and has wonderful hotels with excellent service and a central location.
 There are a number of hostels in the city as well.

 Where to Eat